 Select the “Dashboard” option and then click the blue “Join Channel” button.

 In this final step, open your Twitch chat and type “\mod nightbot” in it to provide all the needed permissions to the Nightbot.

 Custom graphics, emotes, badges, and more!

 After you’ve enabled the Nightbot for your Twitch channel, you can still either turn it off or even disable it completely, if, for some reason, you are not fond of it.

 Therefore, for turning the Nightbot off, you won’t need to use the Nightbot website and the only thing you’ll need is your Twitch chat.

-The same way you have entered the command to switch the Nightbot on in your Twitch chat, you just need to type “!nightbot remove” in the chat and the bot will be turned off.
+The same way you have entered the custom commands to switch the Nightbot on in your Twitch chat, you just need to type “!nightbot remove” in the chat and the bot will be turned off.